-EMERGENCY MEDICAL TECHNOLOGY Certificate Associate in Applied Science Degree
+EMERGENCY MEDICAL TECHNOLOGY

+Short Certificate Certificate Associate in Applied Science Degree

-Students enrolled in the Emergency Medical Technology Program may choose to earn a certificate or an Associate in Applied Science Degree in Emergency Medical Technology.
+Students enrolled in the Emergency Medical Technology Program may choose to earn a short certificate, long certificate or an Associate in Applied Science Degree in Emergency Medical Technology.
 Upon successful completion of the first semester of the EMS Program (EMT level), the student is eligible to apply to take the National Registry Examination.
 Successful completion of the certification examination allows the student to apply for licensure to practice in the State of Alabama as an EMT.